vladesire/Vladesire-Time-Manager/README.md

 I suggest using a decorator script added to your PATH.

 ### Configuration
+Step I. Rename \*-sample.yaml files to \*.yaml.
-First, fill in desired abolute paths where to store time data.

-Then, write current month to start from.
+Step II.
+Fill in desired abolute paths where to store time data.
+Write current month to start from.

+Step III.
 Choose a subset of apps you want to track time of. **Total must always be included**

+Step IV.
 Enter your schedule tags and Other (scheduled but not tagged time) category.

+Step V. In entries.py specify an absolute path to configuration.yaml.
+In notion_api.py specify an absolute path to keys.yaml, if you intend to use Notion API integration.

 ### Usage
 Use commands from the hint panel: *schedule* to enter schedule time, *screen* to enter phone screen time, *present* to present stats for current month, ...